rancher/docs/content/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/_index.md

 To install the Rancher management server on a high-availability K3s cluster, we recommend setting up the following infrastructure:

 - **Two Linux nodes,** typically virtual machines, in the infrastructure provider of your choice.
 - **An external database** to store the cluster data.
-PostgreSQL, MySQL, and etcd are supported.
+We recommend MySQL.
 - **A load balancer** to direct traffic to the two nodes.
 - **A DNS record** to map a URL to the load balancer.
 This will become the Rancher server URL, and downstream Kubernetes clusters will need to reach it.